qvalento/public-files/Dummy documentation/Data Layer/form_submit.md

 ---

 ## Event Parameters
 The event parameters should be included in the data layer (as seen at the bottom).
-The following JSON explaing what each parameter should contain.
+The following JSON explains what each parameter should contain.
 ```
 {
     params: [